GenomicSEM/GenomicSEM/README.md

   - userGWAS_main is the full analysis per SNP
   - sumstats_main is the entire parsing per file
 - in userGWAS specifically:
-    - Some variable names have been changed (such as k to n_phenotypes) to improve readability.
+    - Some local variable names have been changed (such as k to n_phenotypes) to improve readability.
     - Removed argument modelchi as it was unused.
 - in munge specifically:
     - added column.names argument allowing users to manually provide column names (e.g. column.names=list(SNP=mysnpcolumn))